 Bearded dragons show affection in sometimes unusual ways.

-In most cases, affection is mostly shown through trust.
+In most cases, affection is mainly shown through trust.

-If you see these behaviors, your beardy may like you.
+If you see these behaviors, your bearded dragon may like you.

 - Relaxing on you